MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		  - but one instance to one EBS volume (not multiple)
 		- supports encryption and snapshots
 		- By using Amazon EBS, data on the root device will persist independently from the lifetime of the instance.
-- encryption (of root device)
+- **encryption** (of root device)
 	- EBS root volumes of your default AMI's can be encrypted (unlike before); additional volumes can be encrypted
 	- to encrypt a volume after provisioned, create a snapshot, make a copy, and encrypt the copied snapshot, create AMI based on it, launch instance from AMI
 	- snapshots must be unencrypted to be shared
 - **instance types**
+	- **General Purpose Instances**: provide a balance of compute, memory, and networking resources, and can be used for a variety of workloads
+	- **Compute Optimized Instances**: compute-bound applications that benefit from high-performance processors, such as batch processing workloads and media transcoding
 	  - Accelerated Computing instance family is a family of instances which use hardware accelerators, or co-processors, to perform some functions, such as floating-point number calculation and graphics processing, more efficiently than is possible in software running on CPUs
+	- **Memory Optimized Instances**: deliver fast performance for workloads that process large data sets in memory
+	- **Storage Optimized Instances**: designed for workloads that require high, sequential read and write access to very large data sets on local storage; optimized to deliver tens of thousands of low-latency, random I/O operations per second (IOPS) to applications
 - **security groups**
 	- specify inbound and outbound rules
 	- rule change takes effect **immediately**